 On the inside, the Prism lets you build just about anything.
 There are plenty of options for expansion and upgrade, and you can easily fit a radiator vertically if you’d like to liquid cool your CPU.
 The PSU shroud at the top lets you hide any extra cable lengths, and there’s an interesting addition you don’t see every day – a GPU brace.
 Large, heavy GPUs may sag and stress your motherboard, but the brace will hold them tight.

 The Prism does come with plenty of storage slots – two SSDs at the front, two SSDs in the removable trays, and two more HDDs or SSDs in the removable cage.
-With this many options, and this many layouts available, the Rosewill Prism S-Lite is definitely one of the best minimalist PC cases, especially if you appreciate a more dynamic design.
+With this many options, and this many layouts available, the Rosewill Prism S-Lite is definitely one of the most minimalist PC cases, especially if you appreciate a more dynamic design.

 Daven Mid Tower GT101